 4for4 has many tools at your disposal to make the process of assembling the best team in your league easier.
 Average draft position (ADP) information is compiled in the Multi-Site ADP Tool so you can keep track of exactly when the players you want are getting drafted, and the Draft Day Bargains calculation enables you to beat your league mates to the punch at drafting the best players.

-4for4 also has cheatsheets which have every player ranked by position and overall.
-Print off these cheatsheets, or simply keep them open in a window during your draft, and you'll avoiding scrambling for information at the last minute to decide who you should pick in the draft -- remember, you generally have one minute or less to make each pick.
+4for4 also has cheat sheets that have every player ranked by position and overall.
+Print off these cheat sheets, or simply keep them open in a window during your draft, and you'll avoid scrambling for information at the last minute to decide who you should pick in the draft -- remember, you generally have one minute or less to make each pick.
 4for4 creates these cheatsheets based on a proven, time-tested forecasting model to give you an inclusive, effective list of rankings for each position.

 4for4 Keeps You Informed

-For starters, 4for4 has an e-mail service which updates you on all of the important the fantasy-relevant news and also the site's best content.
-It's easy to sign up and easy to opt out.
+For starters, 4for4 has an e-mail service that updates you on all of the important fantasy-relevant news and also the site's best content.
+It's easy to sign up and easy to opt-out.
 This is a quick and effortless way to get quality information that will keep you up-to-date on fantasy-relevant news around the NFL.

 4for4 also has a section dedicated specifically to NFL news.
 Check this section out on your lunch break or before you go to sleep to find out the latest happenings in the NFL.
 This allows you to stay up to date on current fantasy-related events, without having to go to multiple sites or pore over the Twitter accounts of every beat writer.
 The news section includes league news, team-specific news, and positional listings of what's happened recently with each NFL player.
 This is great if you're wondering if that rookie quarterback has signed, or how well that injured running back is recovering from surgery.
 Other news sections on the website include rookie reports, off-season movements, and more.